 The stanchions are the metal bars that keep the guard rail in place around the boat between the pushpit and the pulpit.

-An arch is a typical structure made of stainless steel on the back of a boat.
-Often used to mount a variety of items like antennas, radars, solar panels, wind generators, etc. Also very handy to use for lifting up the dinghy and its outboard.
+An arch is a typical structure made of stainless steel on the back of a boat and is often used to mount a variety of items like antennas, radars, solar panels, wind generators, etc. It is also convenient to use for lifting the dinghy and its outboard.

 The ground tackle consists of several things: